ivangfr/okta-springboot/README.md

 # okta-springboot

-The goal of this project is to create a simple [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) REST API, called `simple-service`.
-It uses [`Okta`](https://www.okta.com/) to handle authentication.
+The goal of this project is to create a simple [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) REST API application, called `simple-service`, that uses [`Okta`](https://www.okta.com/) to handle authentication.

 > **Note:** In the repository [`okta-springboot-react`](https://github.com/ivangfr/okta-springboot-react) you can find a more complex example that involves:
 > - implementation of a [`ReactJS`](https://reactjs.org/) front-end application and a `Spring Boot` back-end application, both secured by `Okta`;